top of page

 Why Are You In Real Estate?

-Whatever your reasons, you’re likely a multifaceted individual who enjoys achieving your goals while helping others accomplish theirs—buying or selling properties.
-Real estate is a fascinating industry, filled with highs of joy and prosperity and lows of challenge and uncertainty.
-It can be stressful but also deeply fulfilling.
+Why are you in real estate?
+Whatever your reasons are, you're probably a multifaceted individual who enjoys helping buyers and sellers achieve their dreams and goals.
+Real estate is a fascinating industry, full of highs of joy and prosperity and lows of challenges and uncertainty.
+It can be stressful, but it’s also deeply fulfilling.
 Nothing is permanent—embrace the ebb and flow of the job.

 Most of us remember our first listing.
-Mine was about 135 miles from Seattle, near the Canadian border—four hours from home with moderate traffic.
+Mine was over one hundred miles north from Seattle, near the Canadian border—over a couple of hours from home with moderate traffic.
 It came through a second-degree referral, and after covering gas, paying my mentor, my broker, both referral fees, and marketing, I ended up owing myself!
 But it sold.
 That single transaction taught me so much and led to two more buyers—who are still my clients today.
 Real estate can be surprising.

 The Most Important Person in Your Business